Where to buy travel insurance

 There are plenty of ways to obtain travel insurance; however, the plans will vary depending on the outlet.
 Here's a primer on where to look for travel insurance and what kinds of policies you might find.

 Check with the company that insures your car or home, as some partner with affiliates to offer travel insurance plans to their customers.
 According to the Insurance Information Institute (III), standard coverage typically includes trip cancellation, lost or stolen baggage and emergency medical assistance.
-The III puts the price of a typical policy between 5 and 7 percent of the cost of your trip.
+Forbes Advisor puts the price of a typical policy between 5 and 6 percent of the cost of your trip.

-Before you buy, ask your agent to help you determine if your existing homeowners, auto or life insurance policies offer any applicable benefits.
+Before you buy, ask your insurance provider to help you determine if your existing homeowners, auto or life insurance policies offer any applicable benefits.
 You may also want to see if your credit card company offers travel insurance coverage on trips purchased using the card.

 Travel agent or travel booking websites